niko-h/wurzelstrang/INSTALL.md

 * [Download or clone the latest release](https://github.com/niko-h/wurzelstrang)
 * Go to the Wurzelstrang-directory and upload erverything.
 * In the shell, type `sudo chown -R www-data:www-data db` so the database-file can be written.
+* Also type `sudo chown -R www-data:www-data uploads` for the uploads-directory.
 * Now edit `config.php`.
 Open it in a plain text editor (not MS Word), read its comments for help and edit accordingly.
 * Open install.php in your Browser.
 * Fill in the form.
 You can edit all these informations anytime later if you want.
 Again, it is important for you to enter a valid Persona-account and since it wont be checked at that time, make sure you have no typo.